 - Proving false information to lower your premium claim and increase the probability of you signing up with another application.

 - The Hard Insurance Fraud

 - This is easier to detect in comparison with the soft attempt.
-It’s an organized and deliberate act of car accidents, arson, and theft.
+Also, it’s an organized and deliberate act of car accidents, arson, and theft.

 This is a practice that they do when agents sneaked in extra coverage.
-This can cost you a couple of hundred dollars and giving them a higher rate in commission.
+This can cost you a couple of hundred dollars and give them a higher rate in commission.

 Scammers like agents usually use confusion and pressure the consumer to rush and sign up with the policy without reading the fine print.
 Remember that this kind of scammer will not invite you to their shop to browse around and choose the best option for you.
 Remind yourself that once they start collecting not relevant information like social security numbers, they might not just be cheating on your insurance deal, they might start taking your identity.
 So, remember never to say yes to rushed sales.
 Think it through!